JetBrains/teamcity-documentation/topics/customizing-notification-templates.md

-[//]: # (title: Customizing Notifications)
+[//]: # (title: Customizing Notification Templates)
-[//]: # (auxiliary-id: Customizing Notifications)
+[//]: # (auxiliary-id: Customizing Notification Templates;Customizing Notifications)

-TeamCity users can [select the events to be notified about](subscribing-to-notifications.md).
+TeamCity users can [select the events to be notified about](adding-notification-rules.md).
 The default notification messages can be customized globally on a per-server basis.

 Project Administrators with the enabled "_Change user / group notification rules in project_" permission can edit notification rules for users and user groups assigned to their projects.